moming2k/JobHubCrawlerUK/README.md

 ### Step 2: Add Company Information

-Navigate to the `Companies` directory in your fork.
+Update README.md directory in your fork.
 Here’s the format you should follow to add new company information:

 ```markdown
 | Attribute        | Details                                  |